TEPPP-software/TEPPP/README.md

 1. The filename (including path) of the data file containing the coordinates of the system to analyze.
 2. The length of the initial interval at which to scan.
 3. The length of the final interval at which to scan.
-4. The amount to increment the interval after a scan completes.
+4. The amount to increase the interval after a scan completes.

 Additionally, there is an optional parameter that can be passed only to the `jones_scan` command.
 The user may scan for a specific knot type in order to find the location of a knot within a chain by passing the name of the knot to `jones_scan` in the command line.
 Currently, the only supported knot types are trefoil, figure-8, pentafoil, and stevedore.